neuronsimulator/nrn/vector.rst

     Description:
-        Return a new vector consisting of the elements of ``vsrc`` whose indices are given by the elements of ``vindex``.
+        Return a h.vector consisting of the elements of ``vsrc`` whose indices are given by the elements of ``vindex``.